 (6) For low dose-rate remote afterloader units, a licensee may use measurements provided by the sealed source manufacturer that are made in accordance with paragraphs (1) - (5) of this subsection.

-(7) The licensee shall mathematically correct the outputs determined in paragraph (2)(A) of this subsection for physical decay at intervals consistent with 1.0% physical decay.
+(7) The licensee shall mathematically correct the outputs determined in paragraph (2)(A) of this subsection for physical decay at intervals consistent with one percent physical decay.

 (8) Full calibration measurements required by paragraph (1) of this subsection and physical decay corrections required by paragraph (7) of this subsection shall be performed by an authorized medical physicist.

-(9) The licensee shall retain a record of each calibration in accordance with subsection (www) of this section for inspection by the agency.
+(9) The licensee shall retain a record of each calibration in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) complete date of the calibration including the month, day, and year;